luis198327/Personal-Trainer/README.md

 ## Code Institute Mile Stone 1 Project - Static Front End Site

-The project brief was to create a static front end project with a minimum of three separate page areas using HTML and CSS while following UX industry conventions.
+The project brief was to create a static front end project with a minimum of three separate page (or page areas) using HTML and CSS while following UX industry conventions.
+This project is for educational use only and was created for the Code Institute Module of a Static Front End Site.

 <!--Add link to live web page here and show responsive design-->